cased/cased-deploy-action/README.md

 - `version`: The version of the deployment.
 - `name`: The name of the deployment.

+The action will automatically send the commit SHA of the last commit, as well as the repository name.

 ## Environment Variables

 - `CASED_TOKEN`: **Required** The token used for authentication with the Cased web service.